SaferMe/saferme-api-docs/00_notes.md

   }
 }
 ```
-> **Note:** the comments included above are for illustrative purpose only and must
+> **Note:** The comments included in the `JSON` above are for illustrative purpose
-not be used on real requests.
+ only and must not be used on real requests.

 > Description and Category can be set both via their respective
 `description` and `category_id` properties or through their specific field key